 • Interest on credit-card spending.
 Usually when you pay with a credit card, interest charges don’t begin until the date of the next statement.
 However, you may be charged interest as soon as you spend abroad – and this will usually be the case for cash machine withdrawals.

 Saga Possibilities members can benefit from great offers, exclusive events and finance guides.
 Find out more

 Before you travel, you should check carefully what fees your debit and credit cards impose.
 For example, some of the debit cards provided by the UK’s biggest banks also come with the largest overseas usage charges.

 Read Paul Lewis' guide to spending money abroad.

 If your card charges a flat £2 fee per transaction, say, then you will know not to use it for small-value purchases if possible.
 Equally, it may work out more economical to withdraw larger sums from cash machines, although this could present security risks if you have to carry around large amounts of local currency.

 If your credit card is one that charges interest on foreign spending from the off, you can reduce your bills by paying off your card as soon as you use it: but this will require you to have internet banking access while you are overseas.

 Enjoying this article?
 You can find more of the same in our Money hub, offering advice, tips and news on all things financial, or sign up for our Money newsletter to enjoy more articles like this delivered to your email inbox each week!

 Getting a card just for holidays

 If you can plan ahead, the best solution is likely to be to take out a credit card which is designed for use abroad and which has low, or in some cases zero, charges.
-Many leading card firms offer such cards, including Halifax, the Post Office and Saga.
+Many leading card firms offer such cards, so just do your research before you apply.